-The adult moth has white forewings with an open lattice of dark brown lines.
-The thorax is dark brown.
-The hindwings are yellow with a brown border.
-The moth has long labial palps.
+The adult moth has white forewings with an open lattice of thick black lines.
+The head and prothorax are pale yellow, and the rest of the thorax is black with pale yellow each side.
+The hindwings are pale yellow with a brown border.
+The moth has long upward curving labial palps.
 The moth has a wingspan of about 2 cms.

 The species is found across most of the southern half of Australia, including